Can I Seal or Expunge My Record in Florida?

 If your Florida DUI case didn’t end in a non-file, nolle prosequi, or a not-guilty verdict, but ended with a finding of guilt whereafter the court withheld adjudication, you are still eligible to have your record sealed.
 So long as you haven’t had any previous arrest record sealed, and no other convictions, either misdemeanors or felonies, on your record, you will be eligible to have your Florida DUI arrest record sealed.

-If you have never had an arrest record expunged or sealed, and your Florida DUI case ended without a conviction, call me to discuss your options.
+If you have never had an arrest record expunged or sealed, and your Florida DUI case ended without a conviction, contact me to discuss your options.
 I can help you expunge or seal your arrest record.
 The experienced Fort Lauderdale DUI lawyers at Golburgh Law are available today for a consultation.